manzuz/serviceMixPOC/README.md

 TODO

 It will be necessary to think about project structures and deployment processes to manage genericity and ability to decline different implementations per customer.

+## 9. Other topics

+- Jibx stubbing

+TODO